born-physical-studied-digitally/mcdc_doc_extraction_test/tiramisu/README.md

 Docker-based platform to handle content relationships for an end-to-end archival artifacts pipeline.
 Intended to be used on standalone computing units to serve, access, and preserve documents, files, and their derivative artifacts.
 Tiramisu allows for distributed task management, frontend accessibility, metadata viewing, and graph-based database management.
 Most importantly, Tiramisu integrates a task manager with a graph database tailored for archival documents and processing using all open-source tools.
 We highly encourage you to adapt Tiramisu for your purposes; the as-is version is the barebones.

-Please email BPSD consortium for the next generation platform which builds on Tiramisu and improves usability and diversity of computational models.
+Please email BP/SD consortium for the next generation platform which builds on Tiramisu and improves usability and diversity of computational models.

 ## Get started

-You are most likely accessing this service in association to our manuscript **A digital archive reveals how a funding agency cooperated with academics to support a nascent field of science.** We encourage you to go through the `start_here.ipynb` associated with that manuscript repository which demonstrates all the key features of Tiramisu.
+We encourage you to go through the `start_here.ipynb` associated with that manuscript repository which demonstrates all the key features of Tiramisu.

 First, let Tiramisu know where the root location of your archive is by changing the field `TIRAMISU_ROOT` in `core/.env` file.
 Everything under this root directory will be tracked by Tiramisu (except for those under a blacklist and hidden files).
 This is where your documents are currently stored.
 The original documents will not be modified but their outputs will be tracked through Tiramisu.
 Then, set the field `NEO4J_PASSWORD` to be the password of your choice.